CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/README.md

     * SMS Inbound Message Workflow - This workflow will be triggered for every inbound customer sms sent over the integrated SMS phone number.
     * Email Inbound Workflow - This workflow will be triggered for every inbound customer email to the integrated email account.

-2. Media Agnostic Workflows : (Need to be impoted only once per Organization and is applicable for all channels)
+2. Media Agnostic Workflows : (These flows are imported only once per Organization and are applicable for all channels.)
     * Task Routed Workflow - This workflow will be triggered when an agent is assigned to a Task (typically after a Queue Task request and agent accepting the task).
-    * Task Modified Workflow - This workflow will be triggered when an agent initiates a conversation transfer request or a conference request.
+    * Task Modified Workflow - This workflow will be triggered when an agent transfers or conferences requests.
     * Close Task Workflow -  This workflow will be triggered when an agent or system ends a Task.

 ## Quick start on Workflows